C++ application programming interface

 Streamer classes (defined in basic_multi_dma.hh):

-• multistreamer: container for four instances of basic_streamer
+• multistreamer: container for four independent basic_streamer instances with coordinated bring-up of the four streamer cores

-Combiner class (defined in combiner.hh): interface for advanced multiplexers.
+combiner (defined in combiner.hh) is the interface for advanced multiplexers.

 combiner_qout, qout (defined in qout.hh)